-- ☐ I have made a skills test appointment. - ☐ I have my valid driver's license. - ☐ I have my valid motorcycle instruction permit. - ☐ I have my helmet and eye protection. - ☐ I will provide a motorcycle on which to take the test. - Basic safety equipment must be in working condition (see equipment requirements on page IV). - Vehicle registration must be current (license plates and registration stickers) or the motorcycle must display a 21-day permit. - ☐ I have valid proof of insurance (such as the original insurance identification card or policy) for the motorcycle I am taking the test on.
-Photocopies or copies from the Internet are not acceptable. - ☐ I have brought money (check, money order, or cash) to pay the driver's license fee and the retesting fee, if applicable.
-There is a \$20 test fee for a third or subsequent test (after failing first two). - Credit and debit cards are not accepted.
+I have made a skills test appointment.
+I have my valid driver's license.
+I have my valid motorcycle instruction permit.
+I have my helmet and eye protection.
+I will provide a motorcycle on which to take the test.
+Basic safety equipment must be in working condition (see equipment requirements on page IV).
+Vehicle registration must be current (license plates and registration stickers) or the motorcycle must display a 21-day permit.
+I have current proof of insurance for the motorcycle I am taking the test on.
+Acceptable proof of insurance includes: original insuance card issued by the company; policy declaration page; e-insurance printed from the insurance company website or presented on an electronic device.
+I have brought money (check, money order, or cash) to pay the driver's license fee and the retesting fee, if applicable.
+There is a \$20 test fee for a third or subsequent test (after failing first two).

+Credit and debit cards are not accepted.